Osteopathic medicine in the United States: OMT

 Traditional osteopathic medicine, specifically OMT, has been criticized for using techniques such as cranial and cranio-sacral manipulation.
-CST has been described as pseudoscience which is not backed up by any scientific evidence.
+CST has been described as pseudoscience, which lacks supporting scientific evidence.
 Medical research has found no good evidence that either CST or cranial osteopathy confers any health benefit, and they can be harmful, particularly if used on children or infants.
 The basic assumptions of CST are challenged by some medical doctors, and practitioners produce conflicting and mutually exclusive diagnoses of the same patients.

 Research emphasis

-Another area of criticism has been the relative lack of research and lesser emphasis on scientific inquiry at DO schools in comparison with MD schools.
+Another area of criticism has been the relative lack of research and lesser emphasis on scientific inquiry at DO schools compared with MD schools.

 The inability to institutionalize research, particularly clinical research, at osteopathic institutions has, over the years, weakened the acculturation, socialization, and distinctive beliefs and practices of osteopathic students and graduates.

 Identity crisis

 A debate exists within the osteopathic community over the feasibility of maintaining osteopathic medicine as a distinct entity within US health care.
 J. D. Howell, author of The Paradox of Osteopathy, notes claims of a "fundamental yet ineffable difference" between MD and DO qualified physicians are based on practices such as "preventive medicine and seeing patients in a sociological context" that are "widely encountered not only in osteopathic medicine but also in allopathic medicine."
 Studies have confirmed the lack of any "philosophic concept or resultant practice behavior" that would distinguish a DO from an MD.
 Howell summarizes the questions framing the debate over the future of osteopathic distinctiveness thus:

 If osteopathy has become the functional equivalent of allopathy [meaning the MD profession], what is the justification for its continued existence?
 And if there is value in therapy that is uniquely osteopathic, why should its use be limited to osteopaths?